esnvutbrno/ESNcards-generator/README.md

 # ESNcards generator

-This tools serves help for ESN members to mass produce ESNcards, it gets input data rom `.csv` file downloaded from Application Google Form, downloads uploaded photos of applications, and generated `.pdf` as print resources.
+This tools serves help for ESN members to mass produce ESNcards, it gets input data from `.csv` file downloaded from Application Google Form, downloads uploaded photos of applications, and generates `.pdf` as print resources.

 ## How to produce cards
 ### Installation